Interoperable-data/ERA-Ontology-3.1.0/README.md

 # About this fork (A. Magnien, UIC)
-Purpose is to make progress on the topology: representation of navigabilities.
+Purpose is to make progress on topology: representation of navigabilities.

-The rationale is expressed in the SemanticRSM repository and its associated Wiki.
+The rationale was originally expressed in the SemanticRSM repository and its associated Wiki.

+The version proposed in the present fork might differ, since neither SemanticRSM not ERA Ontology are frozen.
+Improvements, fine-tuning, etc. may appear on both sides.

 # ERA Ontology version 3.1.0
 This is a draft update of the RINF extension of the ERA Ontology.